DLR-TS/OSTAR-Quickstart/README.md

 ## ASC23

-Satz
+The ASC23 (Automotive Simulation Standard Compliance Check Container) is a separate tool suite that combines scripts and tools to validate standardized data files.

 ### Requirements

-System capable to run containers.
+System capable to run containers and has access to Github and PiPy repositories.